-I came across 789 Prosecco by chance when my lovely mother bought us a bottle as a gift.
+I came across 789 Prosecco by chance as I was given a bottle to me as a gift.
 This particular brand I had not heard of.
 It is made by Mondelli Wines who also produce a wide variety such as red, pino grigo, prosecco frizzante and sparkling rose to name a few.

 The company was formed in 1991 and is now one of the biggest Italian wine exporters where they produce in various regions.

 Italians like to serve Prosecco at any celebration and it is no surprise Prosecco sales are at an all time high.
 The UK alone purchases 1 of 5 of bottles produced.
 Hic.

 789 Prosecco was first launched in Sainsburys in March 2015, and knowing I am a keen Prosecco/Champs drinker, my mother (a frequent Sainsburys shopper) purchased me a bottle here in 2017.

 So, after chilling the Prosecco for several hours, we popped the cork and poured a glass.
 Almost clear but with a glimmer of light straw in colour, the bubbles maintained a persistent fizz.